landing-ai/landingai-python/docs/image-operations.md

 ![Cereal image](../images/cereal-ops/cereal.jpeg)
 ![Cereal resized both dimentions](../images/cereal-ops/cereal-resized-both.jpeg)

-Or keeping the original aspect ratio by passing only one of the dimensions.
+You can also keep the original aspect ratio by passing only one of the dimensions:

 ```python
 from landingai.pipeline.frameset import Frame